01

 Disabled Academic Collective

-I founded the Disabled Academic Collective on July 17, 2020 after a particularly alienating period of graduate school studies during the COVID-19 pandemic.
-As a mutual aid collective, the DAC acknowledges that academic ableism is pervasive in the United States.
-It deeply affects disabled students and bars them from accessing and thriving in the academy.
-Made up of more than 200 members, the DAC offers career support, editorial support, and a space for disabled academics to meet and chat in a safe environment.
+I founded the Disabled Academic Collective on July 17, 2020 after a particularly alienating period of graduate school.
+As a collective, the DAC acknowledges that academic ableism is pervasive in higher education around the globe.
+Ableism deeply affects disabled students and bars them from accessing and thriving in the academy.